 Our role is split into a few areas:

 Fundraising for the school

-Recent projects we have helped fund include the adventure playground, climbing wall, covered walkway and sports equipment.
+Recent projects we have helped fund include the adventure playground, climbing wall, covered walkway, sports equipment and 51, High.

 Donating to local charities

 10% of everything we raise goes to local charities – usually ones that benefit children – and all the parents are asked to nominate a charity each year.
 Recent recipients have included The Neuroblastoma Children’s Cancer Alliance and the Shooting Star Children’s Trust.